JFTung/inropen/lab2.md

 https://github.com/hosier/free-of-charge | Yes | MIT License https://en.wikipedia.org/wiki/MIT_License

 ### Project and License for this Course
+I would actually be interested in creating some kind of English parser.
+I don't know how difficult this would be, but I would like to see if I could make some type of program that takes in an English sentence/paragraph/etc. and identifies the important grammatical constructs (e.g. subject, main verb, subordinate clauses, etc.).
+This kind of software could be used in many different projects, such as article summarizers, text-based adventure games, command lines, etc.  Users could be indiviudals or companies who want to use this parser to develop their own software.
+I would want them to be able to use this software in their own projects, so I would choose the MIT License.
+This keeps my project open source, but allows companies to use it as they wish.

 ![Creative Commons License](images/lab2/creatComm.png)
 This work is licensed under a http://creativecommons.org/licenses/by/4.0/